carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 As discussed in [Episode 2: Introduction to Vector Data]({{site.baseurl}}/02-intro-vector-data.md/), vector data represents specific features on the Earth's surface using points, lines and polygons.
 These geographic elements can then have one or more attributes assigned to them, such as 'name' and 'population' for a city, or crop type for a field.
 Vector data can be much smaller in (file) size than raster data, while being very rich in terms of the information captured.

 From this episode onwards, we will be moving from working with raster data to working with vector data.
-In this episode, we will use python to open and plot point, line and polygon vector data, stored in the shapefile format.
+In this episode, we will use python to open and plot point, line and polygon vector data.
 The data we will use comes from the Dutch government's open geodata sets, obtained from the [PDOK platform](https://www.pdok.nl/).
 It provides open data for various applications, e.g. cadaster, infrastructure, agriculture, etc. In this episode we will use three data sets:

 - [Crop fields](https://www.pdok.nl/introductie/-/article/basisregistratie-gewaspercelen-brp-) (polygons)
 - [Water ways](https://www.pdok.nl/introductie/-/article/nationaal-wegen-bestand-nwb-) (lines):